Skip to contents

 Value

-dbBind() returns the result set, invisibly, for queries issued by dbSendQuery() or dbSendQueryArrow() and also for data manipulation statements issued by dbSendStatement().
+dbBind() returns the result set, invisibly, for queries issued by DBI::dbSendQuery() or DBI::dbSendQueryArrow() and also for data manipulation statements issued by DBI::dbSendStatement().

 Details